 Do you want to benchmark yourself against your competitors?
 Here's our latest industry report:

-Start small, then grow as you go
+Digital after-sales: Start small, then grow as you go

 At Intershop, more than 300 customer projects have given us insights in how to make a project of digitizing manufacturing a long-term success. 👉Here are the 5 steps that lead to more customer loyalty, higher margins and scaling sales:

-3. Personalize EVERYTHING for the best customer service
+3. Personalize EVERYTHING for exceptional user experience

 Extend the functionality of your customer portal by enabling your customers to register their machines online.
-Personalize the offer of spare parts and consumables based on those registered machines.
+Personalize the range of spare parts and consumables based on those registered machines ("installed base").
 Make sure that your sales team is aware of the advantages of this digitization and supports your customers in the first self-services (for example, master data maintenance or invoice overviews).
-In this phase, recurring orders are already detached from the personal consultation.
-On-site appointments should focus on supporting customers in the use of their machines, identifying new trends and picking up the requirements that will ultimately play a part in the development of new machines.

 4. More data!
 Connectivity is king.